gigagrug/code-connect/README.md

 # CodeConnect

 - Informing the client about the progress of currently developed requirements
-- Handle files similar to how Blackboard does it
 - Pictures for landing page
 - Lists of projects should have limited information such that multiple of them can fit onto the page
 - Job forms should add external links